samsarvesh/QR-Code-Generator/README.md

-# QR-Code-Generator
-This project presents a QR Code Generator developed using MATLAB.
-It generates QR codes from user-input data using image processing techniques, ensuring accurate encoding and clear visualization.
-The system enables fast, reliable QR code creation for secure and efficient information sharing.
+QR Code Generator that transforms user-input data into high-quality, scannable QR codes.
+By leveraging image processing techniques, the system ensures precise encoding and crisp visualization for seamless scanning.